 121.2 Procedures

 CEI recognizes that employees and students with communicable diseases may be able to continue their employment and class attendance as their condition allows.
 Medical conditions are confidential and precautions will be taken by college personnel to ensure that information regarding the health of the employee or student is provided on a “need to know” basis only.
 In order for potential cases to be verified and appropriate steps taken, suspected cases of communicable diseases should be confidentially reported.
 Suspected cases involving students should be reported to the Title IX Officer, unless otherwise outlined in a procedure for a specific public health emergency.
-Suspected cases involving employees should be reported to the office of human resources unless otherwise outlined in a procedure for a specific public health emergency.
+Suspected cases involving employees should be reported to the office of Human Resources unless otherwise outlined in a procedure for a specific public health emergency.
 Decisions involving persons who have communicable diseases shall be based on current and well-informed medical judgments concerning the disease, the risks of transmitting the illness to others, the symptoms and special circumstances of each individual who has a communicable disease, and a careful weighing of the identified risks and the available alternatives for responding to the person with a communicable disease.

 Universal precautions will be used in first aid and in all situations that could involve contact with or transmission of communicable diseases of any kind.
 All employees treating people with open wounds or who are involved in handling blood, blood products or body fluids shall be offered the opportunity for training in proper procedures following Center for Disease Control (CDC) or Eastern Idaho Public Health (EIPH) guidelines; these procedures should be employed in all instances.
 Employees in the custodial department will be given the opportunity to receive the Hepatitis B vaccine, at the expense of the college.
 The forms used to either receive the vaccine or decline the vaccine are available in the Human Resources Office.

+During a pandemic, the College of Eastern Idaho will follow the recommended guidelines from the Center for Disease Control (CDC) and/or the Eastern Idaho Public Health (EIPH) to help minimize the spread of the communicable disease.